OPC UA Invalid Server Nonces Vulnerability

 - Prosys OPC UA Historian 1.0.0

-Note that the vulnerability affects the applications only when they are connecting with misbehaving server applications using user name or user certificate authentication.
+Note that the vulnerability affects the applications only when connecting with misbehaving server applications using a user name or user certificate authentication.

 Fixing the issue with older library versions